HomeSG Stock B49.SI

 2.0 Background

-It is recognized that employees, from time to time, have concerns about what is happening at work but are afraid to report those concerns.
+It is recognised that employees, from time to time, have concerns about what is happening at work but are afraid to report those concerns.
 In order to provide protection to those individuals who do report concerns, laws, regulations and codes have been prepared.

 Whistle blowing is specific and means a disclosure of information made by a worker to the Company or any other persons where he or she reasonably believes that one or more of the following matters is happening now, took place in the past or is likely to happen in the future: